 Watermelon is an especially refreshing and healthy treat for your dog because of its high water content.

 As watermelons are made from nearly 92 percent of water, they are highly refreshing and hydrating snacks that are perfect for your doggie on a really hot day.

 In addition, watermelon has a lot of nutrients and vitamins that will boost both your dog’s and your immune system!
 This includes vitamins A, B6, C, lots of fiber and nutrients that promote a healthy digestive system.

-Before you give your dog any new food, snacks or treats, you should first consult your pet’s veterinarian, to ensure that it will not cause any gastrointestinal problems or allergic reactions.
+Before you give your dog any new food, snacks or treats, you should first consult your pet’s veterinarian, to ensure that it will not cause gastro problems or allergic reactions.

 How to feed your dog watermelon

 As we said, before feeding your dog any watermelon, you should consult a veterinarian to make sure there will not be any issues.

 Things to avoid when feeding your dog watermelon:

 The most important thing to remember before feeding your dog any watermelon, is to remove the seeds and the rind completely before serving it up.

 If your dog ingests a few seeds accidentally, then it will not pose much of a risk, however, consuming a lot of seeds will most likely cause digestion problems, or could even create a blockage in the digestive tract, which is highly dangerous.